Why Hawks Nest is the perfect place for a trip to the New River Gorge

 Location, views and outdoor recreation make Hawks Nest a popular destination.

 So, where do you begin?
-The New River Gorge National River has a lot of area to cover and you’ll need a place to stay during your trip.
+The New River Gorge National Park and Preserve has a lot of area to cover and you’ll need a place to stay during your trip.
 There are dozens of places to stay, but none are quite like Hawks Nest State Park.
 This park’s awe-inspiring views of the New River Gorge makes it a destination in and of itself.
 But that’s not the only reason why you should stay.
 Here’s a few reasons why Hawks Nest is the perfect place for a New River Gorge trip.

 A great location close to everything